 ‘Well then’, said Dave, in his thick gangster cockney accent, ‘don’t rock the boat’.

 A little background on our editor, Petra Schmidt.

 A seeker and a traveller, Petra herself came from society – her Dutch father co-wrote the Declaration of Human Rights at the United Nations in New York, where Petra was born.
-When she was five her father died of a heart attack and she was taken back to Holland by her mother.
-Whatever the reason Petra became a rebel, later she would experience a wilder side of life, of edgy boyfriends, possibly like Tom, my father, or in her case her husband Michael who was also a smuggler.
+When she was five her father died of a heart attack and she was taken to Holland by her mother.
+Whatever the reason Petra became a rebel, she would later experience a wilder side of life, of edgy boyfriends, possibly like my father, Tom, or in her case her husband, Michael, who was also a smuggler.

-Petra responded to my FB post, saying that she thought we had similar backgrounds, although the island she’d spent a great deal of time on and really considers her home, was Formentera, which I believe is a little more natural and quieter, but perhaps not unlike north Ibiza in the 90s.
+Petra responded to my FB post, saying that she thought we had similar backgrounds.
+The island where she’d spent many years and really considers her home is Formentera, which I believe was more natural and quieter, but perhaps not unlike north Ibiza in the 90s.

 It turned out she was right, we do have a great deal in common.
 Her daughter Ruthie and I had gone to A.S.
-Neill’s Summerhill School together, but in different years, Ruthie being a year or two younger.
+Neill’s Summerhill School together, but in different years, Ruthie being three years younger.
 Petra definitely seemed to be a part of that truly alternative hippy tribe.
-She’d travelled out to Turkey and Afghanistan around the time my father was smuggling from there and was in India with Ruthie in 1969, around the time my brother and I travelled there to meet mum and her Lord friend, who – as far as I could tell – always seemed to have other women around.
+She’d travelled to Turkey and Afghanistan around the time my father was smuggling from there and was in India with Ruthie in 1969, around the time my brother and I travelled there to meet mum and her Lord friend who – as far as I could tell – always seemed to have other women around.

-Specifically Petra related stories of how friends of hers from that period would be labeled psychotic and then institutionalised for the explicit purpose of their children’s father’s family gaining custody of the children.
+Specifically Petra related stories of how friends of hers from that time would be labeled psychotic and institutionalised for the explicit purpose of their children’s father’s family gaining custody of the children.

 Hugh Street Studio and Charlotte Rampling